mehulagg/gitlab/doc/architecture/blueprints/composable_codebase/index.md

 application.
 The more code being added results in a ever increasing resource requirements for running the application, but increased application coupling and explosion of the complexity.

+## Executive summary

+This blueprint discusses an impact of introducing **Application Layers** as a way to reduce and improve application codebase.
+This discusses the positive and negative outcomes of the proposed solution and tries to estimate the impact on GitLab.com and smaller installations.

+**Application Layers** tries to split GitLab Rails codebase horizontally following the pattern how we actually run GitLab instead of vertical split.
+This follows the idea that a single feature needs to run in a many ways (CI for example has Web interface, uses API, and performs background processing), and we are not able to easily run only a given feature separate to the rest application (like CI) due to coupling.

+The proposal itself does allow us to disconnect some aspects of the features.
+These aspects could be treated as components that are run separately to the rest of the stack, but still sharing a large portion of core.
+This model could be implemented to provide an API interface for external tooling (Runners API, Packages API, Feature Flags Unleash API) and allow us to have much better resillency and much easier way to scale application in the future.

+## Challenges

 This proves hard for various reasons:

 - Deep coupling makes application harder to develop in longer term, as it leads to a sphagetti implementation